Homelessness in Ireland

 About Peter McVerry Trust

-In 2024 Peter McVerry Trust worked with over 12,000 people in 28 of 31 Local Authorities across Ireland.
+In 2025 Peter McVerry Trust worked with over 12,000 people.
 The charity works primarily with single individuals, but also offers support to increasing numbers of couples and families.

 The largest group who access the charity’s services are young, homeless males aged from 18 to 35.